 as a highly meaningful component of worship.
 If you are interested in

-joining the Chancel Choir, please contact our Music Director, Dan Redfeld at firstname.lastname@example.org.
+joining the Chancel Choir, please contact our Director of Music, Dan Redfeld at firstname.lastname@example.org.

 Music at Westwood is a program of sacred concert music that has been in existence at Westwood Presbyterian Church since 1997.
 We strive to present both old and new classical works in a setting that brings one closer to God through sharing the joy of music.

 The mission of Music at Westwood is to keep sacred and classical music accessible and alive in our community.

 We welcome Dan Redfeld to our WPC family and to his new role as our Director of Music.
 Dan brings 15 years of experience directing church choirs, both in Culver City and Pasadena.
 Having stepped away a few years ago, Dan began to feel the “itch” to get back at it last Christmas Eve, when he realized how much he missed participating in the richness of the church’s Christmas choral tradition.
 Not only is Dan an experienced church musician, he is an award-winning composer, conductor, orchestrator, pianist and producer.
 Dan received his training at Boston’s New England Conservatory before transferring to UCLA, where he graduated with a degree in composition with an emphasis in conducting.
 Dan is married to renowned violinist, Elizabeth Hedman, whom we look forward to meeting someday soon.
 For more information about Dan, visit www.danredfeld.com.